Obama pushes for more U.S. ice-breaking might in Arctic

 At a time of dwindling big-ticket weapons programs, Obama’s announcement lays the groundwork for the U.S. Coast Guard to launch a competition to build a new icebreaker.

 “Great powers should have the capabilities for playing a role in the theater,” said Malte Humpert, the head of the Arctic Institute, a think tank.
-“Russia is ready for anything that happens in the Arctic, and China is getting ready to have those capabilities.”
+“Russia is ready for anything that happens in the Arctic, and China is getting ready to have those capabilities,” he said.

-As the Arctic opens tourism and oil drilling, the United States risks not having enough capacity to carry out search and rescue and oil spill response missions.
+As the Arctic opens to more shipping, tourism and oil drilling, the United States risks not having enough capacity to carry out search and rescue and oil spill response missions.

 Huntington Ingalls Industries Inc, which built the newest U.S. ice breaker and delivered it in 1999, said it was keen to bid on new hardened ships for the Coast Guard.

-General Dynamics Corp, the other large U.S. military shipbuilder and a possible bidder in an ice breaker competition, said it was also very interested, and touted its expertise in manufacturing heavy- and medium-weight steel commercial ships.
+General Dynamics Corp, the other large U.S. military shipbuilder and a possible bidder in an ice breaker competition, had no immediate comment.

 The company that built the other existing U.S. icebreakers, Lockheed Shipbuilding and Construction, has exited the business and its shipyard was shut down in 1988.

-It usually takes up to 10 years to build an icebreaker.
-It was not immediately clear when any proposed new vessel might be ready.
+It usually takes up to 10 years to build an icebreaker, and it was not immediately clear when any proposed new vessel might be ready.

 The White House also said the government should start planning for additional vessels.
 The Coast Guard has previously recommended it needs eight icebreakers, although no administration budget has yet included the huge funding request.

-Coast Guard officials have said other agencies will have to chip in to help finance the purchase of new icebreakers.
+The Coast Guard had no immediate comment about the White House push.

-Additional reporting by Andrea Shalal and Timothy Gardner in Washington, and Steve Quinn in Juneau, Alaska; Editing by Alan Crosby, Dan Grebler and Leslie Adler
+Additional reporting by Andrea Shalal and Timothy Gardner in Washington, and Steve Quinn in Juneau, Alaska; Editing by Alan Crosby and Dan Grebler